 Wisteria in Kensington

-KYNANCE MEWS, SOUTH KENSINGTON
+WISTERIA AT KYNANCE MEWS, SOUTH KENSINGTON

 This cobbled street is Instagram famous for the stunning wisteria against dark bricks and turquoise coloured windows and shutters.
 This location has apparently been used for Joe’s apartment in Netflix’s YOU when he lived in London – lucky guy!
 The wisteria is breathtaking so enjoy a stroll in this area.